harness/ff-flutter-client-sdk/README.md

 import 'package:ff_flutter_client_sdk/CfClient.dart';
 ```

-### A Simple Example
-Here is a complete [example](examples/getting_started/lib/main.dart) that will connect to the feature flag service and report the flag value.
-An event listener is registered
-to receive flag change events.
-Any time a flag is toggled from the feature flag service you will receive the updated value.
+## Code Sample
+The following is a complete code example that you can use to test the harnessappdemodarkmode Flag you created on the Harness Platform.
+When you run the code it will:
+1. Connect to the FF service.
+2. Report the value of the Flag every 10 seconds until the connection is closed.
+Every time the `harnessappdemodarkmode` Flag is toggled on or off on the Harness Platform, the updated value is reported.
+3. Close the SDK.

+To use this sample, copy it into your project and enter your SDK key into the `FF_API_KEY` field.

 ```Dart
 // @dart=2.9